diyorbek0309/web-course2/README.md

 11. Practise working with DOM.
 12. Practise working with DOM.
 13. Practise working with DOM.
+14. Practise working with DOM.

 ### JavaScript Advanced:

-14. Spread operator and Rest Parameter.
+15. Spread operator and Rest Parameter.
 Getter and Setter.
-15. Try/Catch.
+16. Try/Catch.
 Scopes.
 Let, var and const. this keyword.
-16. Synchronous and asynchronous JS.
+17. Synchronous and asynchronous JS.
 Callback.
 Promise. async/await.
-17. OOP Basics.
-Solving simple problems in JS.

 ## Practise 2: